Ising Field Theory in a magnetic field: $\varphi^3$ coupling at $T > T_c$: Derivation of in

 While $M_p^{(0)}$ are known exactly from the integrable theory, the leading corrections $M^{(1)}_p$ were obtained via the form factor perturbation theory in \cite{Delfino:1996xp}, leading to

 With this, \eqref{k1A} leads to \eqref{b1}.

 One could rise two objections to the proposed expression \eqref{varphi1}.
 First, \eqref{varphi1} seems to ignore the possibility of appearance of new poles, not directly related to the particles $A_2$ and $A_3$.
 It is easy to argue though that such new poles can appear (and indeed do appear) only in the order $O(\eta^2)$, i.e. in $\Phi^{(k)}(\theta)$ with $k\geq 2$ in \eqref{S11expansion}.
 Assume that a new pole appears in $\Phi^{(1)}(\theta)$ at $\theta=\theta_\text{new pole}$ within the strip $-\pi \leq \Im m \, \theta \leq 0$ in the complex $\theta$-plane.
 Obviously, it has to be accompanied by a new zero at $\theta=\theta_\text{new zero}$, close to the new pole, $\theta_\text{new zero}- \theta_\text{new pole}\sim \eta$, so that the pole disappears at $\eta=0$.
 The position of the new pole can't be deep inside the above strip, because then the associated zero would lead to a pole within the physical strip $0 < \Im m\, \theta < \pi$, as dictated by the first equation in \eqref{S11crossunitarity}\footnote{For more details on possible locations of poles and zeroes of the elastic 2 $\to$ 2 amplitude see e.g. \cite{Zamolodchikov:2011wd,zamolodchikov2013ising,Gabai:2019ryw}}.
-This would contradict general S-matrix requirement of macro casuality.
+This would imply appearance of a singularity in the upper half-plane of the complex energy, incompatible with the physical requirement of macro causality \cite{iagolnitzer1981analyticity} (the statement that the scattering amplitudes can not have singularities on the principal sheet of the energy surface).
 Therefore, the new pole can only appear close to the boundary $\Im m \,\theta = 0$ or $\pi$, so that the associated new zero would be located in the physical strip $0 < \Im m \,\theta < \pi$.
 In this case the pole $\theta_\text{new pole}$ would signal a conventional resonance state, with the width proportional to the separation between the new pole and and the associated new zero.
 This interpretation immediately rules out possibility of emergence of the new poles in the order $\eta$, since then by continuation to the opposite sign of $\eta$ one could make the width negative, in contradiction with unitarity \footnote{Resonance poles can appear in $S_{11}(\theta)$, and indeed do appear, in the order $\eta^2$, see e.g.\cite{Delfino:2005bh}.}.
 To summarize, no additional poles in the finite part of the $\theta$-plane can appear in $\Phi^{(1)}(\theta)$.